top of page

 This innovation bridges the gap between sustainable fishing and marine conservation.

-The Whale and Trap Saviour
+The Whale and Trap System - ropeless fishing

 Why WaTS Matters